Advocate for Change

 Sample Message

-Subject: Please Prioritize affordable homeownership resources
+Subject: Prioritize and invest in affordable homeownership access

 Message:

-Department of Housing and Urban Development (T-HUD bill):
+- Department of Housing and Urban Development (T-HUD bill):

-o Self-Help Homeownership Opportunity Program — at no less than $20 million
+-- Self-Help Homeownership Opportunity Program — at no less than $20 million

-o HOME Investment Partnerships Program — at no less than $1.5 billion
+-- HOME Investment Partnerships Program — at no less than $1.5 billion

-Department of Agriculture (Ag-Rural Development bill):
+- Department of Agriculture (Ag bill):

+-- USDA Section 502 Direct Loan Program at no less than $1.25 billion.
 Each of these successful programs helps organizations like Habitat construct, preserve and finance more affordable homes.

-2. Support the Homeownership Supply Accelerator, Habitat’s innovative federal policy concept to make homeownership a reality for hard-working families nationwide.
+3. Support the Homeownership Supply Accelerator, Habitat’s innovative federal policy concept to make homeownership a reality for hard-working families nationwide.
 As envisioned, the accelerator would be a new source of financial assistance to spur the construction of starter homes across the U.S.

 Thank you for recognizing the important role affordable housing plays in strengthening communities and lives.